City of Deltona

 Purchasing Policy was granted authority to approve as it is budgeted

-study being a Financial Service.
-The City Commission, by consensus
+this study being a Financial Service.
+The City Commission, by

 E.

-of high-quality fire services for the community by looking into a Fire
+continuation of high-quality fire services for the community by looking

-Assessment Fee Study.
-The Fire Assessment Fee funds fire
+into a Fire Assessment Fee Study.
+The Fire Assessment Fee funds

-protection services and addresses public safety needs while providing
+fire protection services and addresses public safety needs while

-relief to the general fund and allowing City Commission and staff to
+providing relief to the general fund and allowing City Commission

 Background: